Hooton, Cheshire: History

 The name Hooton means "hill-spur farm/settlement" and likely derives from the Old English words hōh (s sharply projecting tract of land) and tūn (a farmstead or settlement).

 In 1070 William the Conqueror granted the lands of Hooton to Adam de Aldithly.
 The village is mentioned in the Domesday Book as Hotone in the hundred of Wilaveston (later called the Wirral Hundred) under the ownership of Richard de Vernon and consisting of nine households (one villager, four smallholders and four 'riders').
 Eventually the lands passed to the Stanley family through a series of marriages.
 After the Battle of Bosworth, Hooton had a new hall and the first Lord Derby in Lancashire.

 Sir William Stanley obtained a licence to crenellate in 1487 but built a half timbered manor house in 1488 which survived until 1788 when it was demolished.
 The old house was replaced by a mansion called Hooton Hall, built from local stone from the quarries at Storeton.
 It was designed by the architect James Wyatt in the Italian Palladian style for the fifth Baronet, Sir William Stanley.
 The family sold the estate in the nineteenth century after Sir Massey Stanley had gone bankrupt due to his high living.
 The construction of the Manchester Ship Canal nearby contributed to the last private owner, Richard Naylor, abandoning it as a place of residence.
 The empty hall was requisitioned at the outbreak of the First World War and used as a military hospital and officer's mess, with barracks erected in the grounds.
 Hooton Hall was demolished due to neglect in 1932.
 Part of the building's façade was reconstructed as 'The Gloriette' at the tourist village of Portmeirion in North Wales.

 In 1917 RAF Hooton Park airfield was built with three double Belfast Hangars to train pilots for World War I from Canada and the United States.
 The Second World War saw the airfield utilised as a military base, and three RAF auxiliary squadrons were based there until disbandment in 1957.
 Much of the airfield (including the site of the Hall) was transformed in 1962 into a factory for Vauxhall Motors which as of is home to the Vauxhall Astra range of cars.
-In 1990 the former RAF base was leased by Vauxhall to a charity called The Griffin Trust which managed the site until 2000 when The Hooton Park Trust was formed and tasked with restoring the Grade II* listed hangars.
+In 1990 the former RAF base was leased by Vauxhall to a charity called The Griffin Trust which managed the site until 2000 when The Hooton Park Trust was formed and tasked with restoring the Grade II* listed hangars and now operates an aviation museum on the site, Hooton Park Hangars.

 Hooton was once a township and chapelry in the parish of Eastham in the Wirral Hundred, becoming a separate civil parish in 1866.
 It was administered as part of Wirral Rural District until 1933 when it was transferred to Ellesmere Port Urban District.
 The civil parish was abolished on 1 April 1950 and the area subsumed into Ellesmere Port.

 The population was 91 in 1801, 110 in 1851 and stood at 200 by 1901.
 In 1931 the parish had a population of 246.